 The Parable of the Prodigal Son

 Jacob excessively enjoys the “big city” and the temptations it offers.
-He ends up making quite a few bad choices.
-So many bad choices that he ends up broke and homeless.
+He ends up making quite a few “not-so-great” choices.
+So many that he ends up broke and homeless.
 When he reaches the point of envying the food that the pigs on the farm are eating, he finally comes to his senses:

 Luke 15:17-21 The Message (MSG)